Add PDH column and filter to trash display

 Name, Date Trashed / To Be Deleted, Owner, UUID / PDH, Files

 where the two columns with slashes have the two different types of contents stacked vertically in the same column.

-#5 Updated by Tom Morris 4 months ago
+#5 Updated by Tom Morris over 3 years ago

 Looks pretty good.
 Let's get rid of the trash: and delete: labels since they just make the alignment even more raggedy.

 I'm of two minds about the date/times.
 On the one hand I like respecting the user's locale, but on the other having the leading (left-hand) pieces be variable length makes vertical alignment problematic.
 The example data is best case, but

 I think I'm inclined to call it good enough with the deletion of the labels.

 #8 Updated by Tom Clegg over 3 years ago

 #10 Updated by Lucas Di Pentima over 3 years ago